divineniiquaye/flight-routing/README.md

-# Url routing is a simple, fast PHP router that is easy to get integrated with other routers.
-Heavily inspired by the Laravel router
+# Flight routing is a simple, fast PHP router that is easy to get integrated with other routers.
+Partially inspired by the Laravel router

-The goal of this project is to create a router that is more or less 100% compatible with the Laravel documentation, while remaining as simple as possible, and as easy to integrate and change without compromising either speed or complexity.
+The goal of this project is to create a router that is more or less 100% compatible with all php http routers, while remaining as simple as possible, and as easy to integrate and change without compromising either speed or complexity.
 Being lightweight is the #1 priority.
-Take it like standalone version of laravel routing.

 First of all, you need to configure your web server to handle all the HTTP requests with a single PHP file like `index.php`.
 Here you can see required configurations for Apache HTTP Server and NGINX.